quasarframework/quasar-framework.org/source/guide/app-installation.md

-title: Main Starter Kit Installation
+title: CLI Installation and Development Features
 ---
-Using the Main Starter Kit is the recommended way to go in order to benefit from all Quasar can do for it.
+Using the CLI is the recommended way to go in order to benefit from all Quasar can do for it.
 You'll be able to build:
 * a SPA (Single Page Application/Website),
 * a SSR (Server-side Rendered App/Website + optional PWA client takeover)
 * a PWA (Progressive Web App),